speechbrain/speechbrain/README.md

 - **Validation set**: it is used to monitor the performance of the neural network on held-out data during the training phase.
 The validation phase can be also used for different other purposes, such as hyperparameter tuning, early stopping, or learning rate annealing.
 - **Test set**: it is used to check the final performance of the neural network.

 For instance, let's take a look into the following configuration file: `cfg/minimal_examples/neural_networks/spk_id/spk_id_example.cfg`.
-The configuration files implement a tiny toy example whose goal ss to classify whether a sentence belongs to a speaker 1 or to a speaker 2.
+The configuration files implement a tiny toy example whose goal ss to classify whether a sentence belongs to a speaker 1 or a speaker 2.
 To do it, we have the following data:
 - *samples/audio_samples/nn_training_sample/train.csv*: is it composed of 8 speech signals (4 from speaker1 and 4 from speaker 2).
 The speaker identities are annotated in the column *spk_id*.
 This dataset will be used to train the neural network.
 - *samples/audio_samples/nn_training_sample/dev.csv*: is it composed of 2 speech signals (1 from speaker1 and 1 from speaker 2).
 It will be used for validation.
 - *samples/audio_samples/nn_training_sample/test.csv*: is it composed of 2 speech signals (1 from speaker1 and 1 from speaker 2).
 It will be used for test purposes.